adno/git-rsync/README.rst

 Installation
 ============

+You only need to place the git-rsync file in your :code:`PATH` and make sure it's exacutable.
+Here is one way to do that:

 Clone the repository and create the symlink in a directory contained in the PATH variable.

 .. code:: bash